We wanted to pull back the curtain on the inner workings of our company culture and share some of the things that make EF, well, EF.

 Our mission is opening the world through education and it fuels the EF goals of building real-world skills, unity and mutual understanding by bringing people together across borders and cultures.

 We’re committed to fulfilling this mission, and all of EF’s programs and initiatives directly support it.
-There’s the Hult Prize, English language training for volunteers at the Olympics, the EF EPI, the EFSET, the EF Global Classroom Foundation (our philanthropic arm) and a partnership with Stockholm’s Nobel Museum which drives the development of new teaching materials given away for free to educators around the world.
-EF students also have opportunities to have their work displayed alongside Nobel Laureates at the museum.
+There’s the Hult Prize, English language training for volunteers at the Olympics, the EF EPI, the EF SET, the EF Global Classroom Foundation (our philanthropic arm) and a partnership with Stockholm’s Nobel Museum which drives the development of new teaching materials given away for free to educators around the world.

 That’s just the tip of the EF iceberg.
 There’s also the work we do together every day across 17 divisions: bringing people together to learn a language, build cultural understanding, exchange ideas, earn a degree and experience new things in new places.